 - 1. First be sure that data uploads and imports are happening, as validated in the previous sections. - 2.
-Navigate to License Compliance > Evidence column > Discovered Evidence > Installer evidence tab.
+Go to the Discovered Evidence page (Applications & Evidence > Evidence > Discovered Evidence) and select the Installer evidence tab.
 Filter for Type=App-V, and check the Assigned column.
 If it displays No, you need to link this package to an application, as described in Import Evidence and Recognize Applications.)
 For App-V release 4.6, newly imported evidence is always unassigned, and requires you to manually associate the evidence (or App-V package) with an application. - 3.
 For App-V release 5.0 (and later), when installer evidence appears in the above listing, it may be worth checking why the data from the App-V installer evidence did not match existing evidence rules for the appropriate application (assuming the application is already present locally or in the Application Recognition Library).
 To do this, navigate to the Evidence tab of the application's properties, where all existing evidence "rules" are listed (making sure that Installer is the selected subtab).
 Compare the data displayed there with content in your .raa file (see sample .raa file in File Format for .raa).
 Here is a worked example of successful matching using the FileZilla 3 application: